phrenotype/qorm/docs/parts/making_queries.md

  Note though, that this is not a rewrite of the django orm in php.
 I'm building an orm that behaves like django in php.
 Different things are happening under the hood of both systems.
 Please take note.
 And leave me some dignity :).

- ## THE MODEL MANAGER
+ ## THE MODEL HANDLER

  This is the center of quering.
-Every model has a 'manager' that takes care of performing operations on all the objects (rows) of the model.
+Every model has a 'handler' or 'manager' that takes care of performing operations on all the objects (rows) of the model.
 You can think of the manager as a representation of the table itself.

- `User::items()` returns an instance of `Q\Orm\Handler`.
+ `Model::items()` returns an instance of `Q\Orm\Handler`.
 This class uses a fluent interface, where all the methods can be chained.
-And this is the class that performs queries on models. `User::items()` represents all the rows or objects of the User model or table.
+And this is the class that performs queries on models.
+Based on the model we created previously, `User::items()` represents all the rows or objects of the User model or table.

  `User::items()->one()` will return a single user object based on default sorting.